mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      perform necessary database migrations.

-   - To protect your data, Ops Manager refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.6 or later.
+   - To protect your data, Ops Manager refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.

    - In :doc:`high availability environments </tutorial/configure-application-high-availability>`,
-     you must shut down every |onprem| application server before starting any |onprem| application servers with the new version installed.
+     you must shut down every |onprem| application server before starting any |onprem| application servers upgraded to the new version.

 The following table lists upgrade paths for all versions: